 At some hospitals you may be fed through a tube to begin with.
 This is to give your digestive system time to recover.
 You may have either a tube that passes up your nose into the small intestine or through a small hole made in your tummy – this is called enteral feeding.
 Not all hospitals use feeding tubes, and it might depend on your situation.

 How quickly you start eating and drinking will depend on your recovery.
 Some people may not be able to start eating very quickly.
 If you have a leak from where the pancreas, bile duct or stomach are joined to the small intestine you may need to have food into a vein (intravenously) for a few days.

 You should see a dietitian after your surgery.
-They can give you advice on what to eat, maintaining or putting on weight, and using pancreatic enzyme supplements.
+They can give you advice on what to eat, maintaining or putting on weight, and using pancreatic enzyme replacement therapy.
 They can also help with diabetes.
 If you are being fed through a tube or into a vein, a dietitian will manage this.